openethereum/parity-ethereum/whisper/README.md

 	-p, --port PORT                Specify which P2P port to use [default: random].
 	-a, --address ADDRESS          Specify which P2P address to use [default: 127.0.0.1].
 	-s, --secret KEYFILE           Specify which file contains the key to generate the enode.
 	-P, --rpc-port PORT            Specify which RPC port to use [default: 8545].
 	-A, --rpc-address ADDRESS      Specify which RPC address to use [default: 127.0.0.1].
-	-l, --log LEVEL                Specify the logging level.
-Must conform to the same format as RUST_LOG [default: Error].
+	-l, --logging LEVEL            Specify the logging level.
+Must conform to the same format as RUST_LOG [default: 0].
+Log level verbosity configuration choice from highest to lowest priority (error 0, warn 1, info 2, debug 3, trace 4).
+	-L, --logging-to-file          Record logs to output.log file.
 	-h, --help                     Display this message and exit.
 ```